 Then when the partner has calmed down, you will be able to address the matter in a more constructive manner.

 2. Don’t fight fire with fire

-The sharp contrast of your calm, peaceful, and mature attitude may help your partner to realize how badly he or she is behaving and in turn, help you to understand how to handle a spouse with rage.
+The sharp contrast of your calm, peaceful, and mature attitude may help your partner realize how badly he or she is behaving and in turn, help you understand how to handle a spouse with rage.